CS6620-S21/D4N-S3Select-Caching/README.md

 ## Optional:
 If time permits, test the latency of an S3 Select request on a cached and an uncached object, and report the results.

-Part 2 - We plan to accommodate S3 Select to return the result of queried CSV in an Arrow format.
+2. <b>Part B </b>- We plan to accommodate S3 Select to return the result of queried CSV in an Arrow format.

 To test,